ItsSim/fsolauncher/README.md

 ## Prerequisites for Development

-- Latest Node.js LTS on a Windows or macOS machine.
+- Latest Node.js LTS on a Windows, macOS, or Ubuntu machine.

 ## Running the Launcher Locally